Markham Family Health Team Services

 50+ Wellness Program – Are you a male or female patient between ages 50 and 69?
 Have you ever wondered if your health needs change after the age of 50?
 Click here for more information.

-Cervical Cancer Screening – The Markham FHT Cervical Cancer Screening Program offers our patients the convenience of scheduling a Pap test with the registered nurse.
+Cervical Cancer Screening – The Markham FHT Cervical Cancer Screening Program offers our patients the convenience of scheduling a Pap test with the nurse.
 Through this effort, we hope to increase our patients’ access to health care providers who can perform Pap testing.
 Click here to learn more.

 Prenatal – Our program hopes to enhance your prenatal and postpartum experience by providing you with educational tools, support, and as always, unparalleled care.
 Click here for more information.